SazumiVicky/sazumi-bot/README.md

 - Can I get a refund once I've received the script?
    - No, I do not accept refund requests.

+- Are there any plugins that are encrypted?
+   - Adding encryption to certain parts of the code in plugins, in order to prevent unauthorized transactions.

 - Can I request a feature?
    - Yes, you are free to request any feature, but I may not necessarily develop it, though I will do my best.